Menchaca vs Cowan: TEA Scores, Homes & What to Know

 Cowan Elementary is a proud campus within Austin ISD, serving a vibrant South Austin community with a dedicated teaching staff and a school environment that parents consistently describe as welcoming and supportive.
 The school sits in the heart of established South Austin, surrounded by neighborhoods with mature trees, character-rich streets, and the kind of authentic Austin atmosphere that keeps residents rooted for years.

-With a B rating (85/100) from TEA, Cowan Elementary sits in the middle tier of Austin ISD campuses.
-The scores show a school that is doing solid work, even if there is room to push higher in some areas.
-Academic Growth is where this campus really shines.
+With a B rating from TEA, Cowan Elementary sits comfortably in the upper-middle tier of Austin ISD campuses.
+The scores show a school that is doing solid work across all three TEA domains.

 The school draws from neighborhoods including Tanglewood Forest, Brodie Heights Condo, Hoffman Charles.
 These are well established residential areas with mature trees and a real sense of community.

-Students at Cowan Elementary feed into Bailey Middle School and then Akins High School.
+Students at Cowan Elementary feed into Covington Middle School and then Bowie High School (AISD 2024-25 Feeder Patterns).
 That feeder path matters to buyers who are thinking long term about their kids’ educational trajectory.

-The numbers here speak for themselves.
-A 85/100 from TEA puts Cowan Elementary in strong company, and the campus culture backs up what the data shows.
+The B rating from TEA puts Cowan Elementary in strong company among Austin ISD campuses, and the campus culture backs up what the data shows.

 The Neighborhoods